DEVELOPING AN INTERIOR DESIGN TEAM AND HOW TO CREATE A SUCCESS OF IT

 Pros: Good user-friendly and beautiful UI

 It’s worth checking all of them if you plan to improve the quality of your work and be more profitable.

-A set up of such system would help if you revised it every month; use a separate list for your staff to list their individual projects, their estimated hours of work the next month and the months to come, and any other job responsibilities that they have, such as marketing, work meetings etc.
+A setup of such a system would help if you revised it every month; use a separate list for your staff to list their individual projects, their estimated hours of work the next month and the months to come, and any other job responsibilities that they have, such as marketing, work meetings, etc.

-Keeping these factors up to date will help you to analyse which projects you can accomplish in a given period.
+Keeping these factors up to date will help you to analyze which projects you can accomplish in a given period.

 What matters is that you institute a system of planning that You understand.

 You should be able to see at a glance the work to be done and the financial flow to be generated from that work.
 This is part of what makes a company profitable.